mapbox/mapbox-geostats/README.md

   --tile-stats-values-limit Limit the number of unique attribute values to
                             report.
 Default: 50.
 If exceeded, show min and max instead.
+  --add-languages Save all the languages from the vector data into the
+                  tilestats as languages array.
+Default: true.
   --into-md Insert generated tilestats into mbtiles metadata table.
 Fail
             when tilestats already exist.
 Output is empty on success.